QilinGu/udacity_ml/projects/capstone/README.md

 matters in the end -- bragging rights for the most number of iterations before a crash.
 We need to do (much) better than random chance.

-We will track learning progress with "Q Max" from the Deep Q Learning paper.
+We will track learning progress with "Q Max" from the Deep Q Learning paper, as seen above.
 Qmax is essentially a measure of agent confidence.
 As the agent learns, its better able to predict what action to take, leading to higher rewards.
 The "Q" value tells the agent how much it believes a given state is worth in terms of longterm reward.
 The longer the agent stays alive, the greater the reward, the higher QMax.
 Technically, Qmax